Aadil29/Voice-Auth-DF-System/README.md

 By lowering the threshold, you can test and preview every part of the system, including the usage guidelines, account management, and deepfake detection dashboard.
 After base functionality has been confirmed, you can gradually raise the threshold to assess how robust and dependable the system gets at higher levels.
 This helps in assessing the system's resilience to false positives and overall robustness.

+When testing the deepfake detection page, you can look online and find .wav audi odeepfake files, or select some from the datastes for deepfake detection.

+When you first load the webiste up.
+-Sign up using valid details, and follow the process.
+Once verified and registerd you will be navigated to sign in.
+Here again follow the steps, i.e email, password, then the voice authentication phase wiht the audio deepfake detection.

 # Datasets Download

 If you wish to download the datasets to be able to run the code in the jupyter notebooks, be prepared to download around 150GB worth of files, (Only 20GB is actually used)